ghackwrench/F256_Jr_Kernel_DOS/kernel/calls.md

 **Effect**

-* The contents of the current event's primarny buffer are copied into the provided user buffer.
+* The contents of the current event's primary buffer are copied into the provided user buffer.
 * If the event doesn't contain a buffer, zeros are copied.